-ARTICLE VI.
+ART.
+VI.
 OFFICERS

-Section 1.
-Office and Terms.
+Sec.
+1. Office and Terms

 The officers of the Corporation shall be a President, a Vice President, Secretary and Treasurer who must be members of and shall be elected by the Board of Directors.
+The President and Vice President shall be Full Members.
 They shall hold office for a term of one (01) year and until their successor is elected.

-Section 2.
-President.
+Sec.
+2. President